a middle-aged physician turned medical writer/blogger

-This is not a health blog; this is a “making sense” of what is happening in the world of science, medicine, and health; through the eyes of a physician – a respite from lifestyle advice.
+But don’t worry, this is not a health blog; here you will find some content about the world of science and medicine through the eyes of a physician.
+A respite from lifestyle advice.

 Health on the internet